In page navigation

 What is Twitter?
 And should I invest?

-The company makes most of its $3.7 billion annual revenue from advertising, though it also generates capital from things like data licensing.
+The company makes most of its annual revenue from advertising, though it also generates money from things like data licensing.
 The company is both a blue-chip and tech stock, meaning it has the fundamental value and stability that investors are looking for, along with the potential for significant growth from technological innovations.

 How has the company performed in recent years?

-The rapid growth of social media usage in the last decade means that Twitter’s share price has taken off in the last 5 years.
-This growth has been driven by increasing revenue, up 7.43% to $3.716 billion in 2020.
-However, the company was not profitable last year, losing around $1.14 billion.
+The rapid growth of social media usage in the last decade means that Twitter’s share price has steadily increased.
+Most of its growth has been driven by increasing revenue, up to more than $3 billion in 2020.

 Is it a good time to buy Twitter shares now?